The page covers:

 Main staircase: ceiling stuccoes with subjects from the history of Ancient Rome by Luzio Luzi (ca 1575): (left) a naval battle in which ships are equipped with "rostra"; (right) a Roman commander

-Appartamento dei Conservatori is accessed via a grand staircase along which some large marble reliefs from ancient arches (e.g. those from Arco di Portogallo - it opens in another window) were eventually placed.
+Appartamento dei Conservatori is accessed via a grand staircase along which some large marble reliefs from ancient monuments (e.g. also those from Arco di Portogallo and Tempio di Adriano) were placed.
 The decision to put them there was influenced by the decoration of the staircase which imitated ancient reliefs.

-In 1720 the courtyard of Palazzo dei Conservatori was redesigned by Alessandro Specchi in order to properly display three statues from the Cesi collection (it opens in another window) which Pope Clement XI had bought and donated to the City of Rome.
+In 1720 the courtyard of Palazzo dei Conservatori was redesigned by Alessandro Specchi in order to properly display three statues from the Cesi collection which Pope Clement XI had bought and donated to the City of Rome.

 The courtyard houses parts of a gigantic statue found at Basilica di Massenzio on the southern side and marble reliefs from Tempio di Adriano on the northern one.
 The latter were placed there in recent years whereas the former have stunned visitors to the palace since the early XVIIth century.